piboistudios/vue-erp-mixins/README.md

 ```

 # Mixins:
-- View Data - essentially a component wrapper for the [axios](https://www.npmjs.com/package/axios) HTTP library.
+- **View Data** - essentially a component wrapper for the [axios](https://www.npmjs.com/package/axios) HTTP library.
-  - Description: Bootstraps a component up with the ability to consume and display data from Web API endpoints.
+  - _Description_: Bootstraps a component up with the ability to consume and display data from Web API endpoints.
-  - Props
+  - _Props_
     - api-url - the API URL endpoint to consume
     - http-method - the HTTP Method to use
     - base-url - the base URL (this can be left blank if the api-url is a relative path or includes the full url)